federico-arias/federico-arias.github.io/content/about.md

 * **Postgres**: Writing SQL is just fun.
-I was never convinced by the hype of document databases and the fact that the industry is coming back to SQL just reinforces my allegiance to the language.
+I was never convinced by the hype of document databases and the fact that the industry is coming back to SQL reinforces my allegiance to the language.
 * **Redis**: I use it mainly to store transient data (verification tokens, session information, etc.), but I am hoping to use it in the future as a cache for complex Postgres queries.